aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/securing-and-signing/digitally-sign-pdf-file/_index.md

 Signing PDF documents using ECDSA (Elliptic Curve Digital Signature Algorithm) involves utilizing elliptic curve cryptography to generate digital signatures.
 This offers high security and efficiency, especially for mobile and resource-constrained environments.
 This approach ensures that your PDF documents are digitally signed with the security advantages of elliptic curve cryptography.

-Aspose.Pdf supports ECDSA-based digital signature creation and verification.
+Aspose.PDF supports ECDSA-based digital signature creation and verification.
 The following elliptic curves are supported for digital signature creation and verification:

+- P-192(secp192r1).
 - P-256(secp256r1).
 - P-384(secp384r1).
 - P-521(secp521r1).
+- brainpoolP192r1.
 - brainpoolP256r1.
 - brainpoolP384r1.
 - brainpoolP512r1.

-The SHA-256 digest algorithm is used for the signature.
+The default digest algorithm is SHA2 with a length dependent on the ECDSA key size.
+You can specify the digest algorithm in the PKCS7Detached constructor.

+ECDSA digital signatures with the following digest algorithms can be signed: SHA-256, SHA-384, SHA3–512, SHA3–256, SHA3–384, SHA3–512.
 ECDSA digital signatures with the following digest algorithms can be verified: SHA-256, SHA-384, SHA3–512, SHA3–256, SHA3–384, SHA3–512.

 You can check the signature and verification by creating a PFX(output.pfx) certificate in OpenSSL.